deanmalmgren/textract/CONTRIBUTING.md

 incorporated.

-To make this notion of "readability" more concrete, here are a few stylistic guidelines that we recommend:
+To make this notion of "readability" more concrete, here are a few stylistic guidelines that are inspired by other projects and we generally recommend:

 -  write functions and methods that can `fit on a screen or two of a standard